SKU: 3041-36

 The pendant is made of untreated brass.
 Brass – or poor man’s gold, as it used to be called – is a non-magnetic copper alloy, where copper is alloyed with zinc.
 The higher the copper content, the yellower the tone.
 Untreated brass oxidizes over time and gives a beautiful matte yellow-brown tone with patina.

 Made in Europe and sold in several combinations and lengths.
-Also available in yellow-tinted opal glass and nickel-plated brass.
+Also available in white opal glass and nickel-plated brass.
 Choose between 20 cm and 50 cm pendants.

 Reviews